mcp-s-ai/mcp-oauth/README.md

 # MCP OAuth

-Express middleware library for MCP (Model Context Protocol) with GitHub OAuth authentication.
+Universal OAuth middleware library for MCP (Model Context Protocol) servers with support for any OAuth provider.

 ## Overview

-This library provides GitHub OAuth authentication for MCP servers.
-It handles the entire OAuth flow and provides an authenticated `/mcp` endpoint where you create your own MCP server with tools.
+This library provides OAuth authentication for MCP servers using a flexible connector pattern.
+It handles the complete OAuth flow for any OAuth provider and provides an authenticated `/mcp` endpoint where you create your own MCP server with tools.
 Built using the official [MCP TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#streamable-http).

 ## Features

-- 🔐 **GitHub OAuth Authentication** - Complete OAuth flow handling
+- 🔐 **Universal OAuth Support** - Works with GitHub, Google, and any OAuth 2.0 provider
+- 🔌 **Connector Pattern** - Easily add support for new OAuth providers
 - 🚀 **Express Middleware** - Simple integration with `app.use()`
 - 🛠️ **Bring Your Own MCP Server** - Create MCP server in your handler function
 - 📊 **Session Management** - Automatic session handling via MCP SDK
-- 🌐 **Authenticated Context** - Access GitHub token in your tools
+- 🌐 **Authenticated Context** - Access OAuth tokens in your tools
 - 🎯 **Production Ready** - Built with official MCP SDK components

 ## Installation